The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Compilation process

-Statistical Institutes using data collected from administrative sources on dwelling transactions and from other real estate sources.
+With the exception of Greece, the HPI data are compiled at the national level by the National Statistical Institutes using data collected from administrative sources on dwelling transactions and from other real estate sources.
 Adjustments for differences over time in the characteristics of the transacted dwellings are made according to a common statistical methodology.

 Quality assessment of output